JavisPeng/FaceRecognitionWithMask/README.md

 ```

 # How to use ?
 ##  1. build the target database
-Put all target pictures in one directory (**data/mask_nomask** in this project)，one person with two picture masked and none-masked is recommended,the file naming is **name.index.jpg**
+Put all target pictures in one directory (**data/mask_nomask** in this project), one person with two picture masked and none-masked is recommended, the file naming is **name.index.jpg**
 ![ target database](https://img-blog.csdnimg.cn/20200813183849696.png?#pic_center)
 ## 2. dowload the weight files
-you can download the all weight files from [baiduyun](https://pan.baidu.com/s/1i9i7Y3eclsiz95BSMl0NUA)   passwd：60ri，and put them in data directory
+you can download the all weight files from [baiduyun](https://pan.baidu.com/s/1i9i7Y3eclsiz95BSMl0NUA) passwd：60ri, and put them in data directory

 ## 3. test a video demo